 Related Items of Interest:

-I. For more on Vicarious Resilience, look for the following article from this month's authors, currently in press:
+I. For more on Vicarious Resilience, see the following:

 II.
 For more about the concept of resilience per se, see: